jbonaffini/jbonaffini.github.io/aboutme.md

 to home PD due to the AAKH Executive Order.
 <br><br>
 During the summer of 2020, I worked as an Engineering design intern at Luminoah, a new startup in Charlottesville focusing on Enteral Nutrition technologies.
-I will finish my program after the Fall 2020 semester at UVA, after rounding out some of the design, data science, and engineering skills that are most relevant in Clinical Engineering.
+I completed my Master of Engineering program in December 2020 through a final design review and presentation, rounding out some of the design, data science, and engineering skills that are most relevant in Clinical Engineering.
 I hope to open my life's next chapter by utilizing my skills to make the greatest patient-focused impact in the medical product industry.